 Staples said he wants to prevent incidents that have occurred in Hillsborough County, where four convenience store clerks have been killed in two-and-a-half years.

 "We've been pretty fortunate in St. Petersburg, but it is only a matter of time.
-I want to do something before it happens rather than after," he said.
+I want to do something before it happens rather than after."

-Staples said he knows that many stores have security cameras, that some stores have the workers behind bulletproof glass and that some cities require two clerks in each store during late-night hours.
+Staples said he knows that many stores have security cameras, that some stores have the workers behind bullet-proof glass and that some communities require two clerks in each store during late-night hours.

 The cameras, Staples said, help in the apprehension of robbers but don't necessarily prevent robberies.

 He cited the example of Felicia June Shova, a clerk at a Circle K store in Tampa whose murder last month was captured on film by the security camera.
 The photos led to the arrest of Anthony Dion Hill.